Castel San Giovanni di Altura, Italy

 Called "one of the groundbreaking works of the early Renaissance" by Art Historian Richard Viladesau, this work has continued to captivate artists since it was first painted, with Francis Bacon taking inspiration from its composition for his Painting (1946).

-Fresco - Santa Maria Novella, Florence
+Fresco - Church of Santa Maria Novella, Florence

 Biography of Masaccio